secretstartups/handbook/content/handbook/product/product-processes/_index.md

 ### Product Development Flow

 Introducing changes requires a number of steps, with some overlap, that should be completed in order.
 GitLab follows a dual-track [product development flow](/handbook/product-development-flow/) spanning product, engineering, UX, and quality.
 We [use GitLab to power product development flow](/handbook/product/product-processes/planning-with-gitlab).
+When changes are released, we follow the [release post process](/handbook/marketing/blog/release-posts/#pm-contributors) to communicate externally about new capabilities.

 This process should be both up front and on an on-going basis when building features.